natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/thread_safety.rst

     These recommendations are generally written for those who are just beginning to program on Python.
 However, they tend to be relevant to most programmers who write applications for users rather than frameworks.

-Module concurrent.futures which will be considered further, simplifies implementation of the first principle "Do not write to the same resource from different threads... ".
+Module concurrent.futures which will be covered further, simplifies implementation of the first principle "Do not write to the same resource from different threads... ".
 The module interface itself encourages this, but of course it does not prohibit breaking it.

 However, before getting to know concurrent.futures, you should consider fundamentals of logging module.
 It will be used instead of print() function which is not inherently thread-safe.